 Nowadays, more than ever, I would advise in favor of going with a long-established consultancy/accountancy/law firm that provides many services apart from incorporations.
 Make sure you have a reason for setting up in Malta, and are ready to employ some locals, possibly rent an office and find local directors that are separate from the firm that is setting up your company in Malta.
 Yes, it will cost more, and the costs might be more variable, but you will be much more protected.

-Portugal’s NHR scheme is very attractive.
-While in previous years it was most popular with retiree ex-pats, in recent years it is becoming more and more popular with a younger crowd.
+Portugal’s NHR scheme was very attractive and while it is no longer available, it has been superseded by the so-called NHR 2.0 which is still quite attractive.
+The NHR started out being popular with retired expats, but in subsequent years it became more and more popular with a younger crowd.
 The holding of the Web Summit conference (the biggest tech conference in Europe) every year in Lisbon has helped young tech entrepreneurs discover the city and the country, and has served to attract some of these entrepreneurs to move to Portugal and benefit from the NHR scheme.

-There are more than 20,000 people who are on the NHR program as of 2020.
+There are more than 20,000 people who are in the NHR program.
 You need to spend 183 days in Portugal or you should have the Portuguese address be your main address worldwide.
 This latter option is ideal for digital nomads who might not want to spend 183 days in Portugal.
 Proof of address can be a residency contract or ownership of property in Portugal.

 Portuguese authorities have also confirmed that there are no taxes on long-term holdings of cryptocurrencies such as Bitcoin, which is excellent news for a lot of younger people who hold cryptos and might find themselves with a significantly higher net worth in the near future if they continue to rise in value.